Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 import createMyMulticlient from "@azure/foo/ClientB/rest";
 ```

 But it will still cause problems because there's no guarantee that the api layer won't call operations across differnt rest level sub client.
 If such case happens, we will be difficult to do the tree-shaking or even impossible to do that.

 And as our goal is to have Azure Portal to use our RLC libraries, bundle size matters a lot to them.
-In cases like  we must have subset api layer to call the complete set of rest layer.
+In cases like this, we must have subset api layer to call the complete set of rest layer.

+## Proposals

 In order to make the RLC layer as a complete set, we will need to put them in the top level `src/rest` folder and just provide the subpath export like `@azure/foo/rest`.
-But if cases where RLC needs to be designed as a real multi-client case, we will have some folder structure like `src/rest/ClientA`, `src/rest/ClientB` and provide subpath exports like `@azure/foo/rest/ClientA`, `@azure/foo/rest/ClientB`.
+But if cases like where RLC needs to be designed as a real multi-client come to us, we will have some folder structure like `src/rest/ClientA`, `src/rest/ClientB` and provide subpath exports like `@azure/foo/rest/ClientA`, `@azure/foo/rest/ClientB`.
 Otherwise, we will find our RLC code is in a inconsistent place.

 Which leads to two general designs on how to support multi-client modular.

+### Proposal 1 in Multi-Client

 The first one is to keep remaining part of the classical layer and the api layer as the inital design, just put the rest layer into the `src/rest` folder.

 ```text
 Default Client (ClientA)